An introduction to The Welten Project

 weep...

 The Angel in the Forest [5] received its first full premiere at St James’s Church, Piccadilly on the 21st January, 2012, with James Gilchrist, soloist, Sophie Harris (leading the cello sextet), the Schoolhouse 6 Ensemble (chorus) and Ian Belton, conducting.
-I was thrilled when, last Autumn, we were able to record the piece with James Gilchirst, a cello sextet comprising players from The Philharmonia Orchestra and singers from The Rupa Ensemble.
+I was thrilled when, in Autumn 2022, we were able to record the piece with James Gilchirst, a cello sextet comprising players from The Philharmonia Orchestra and singers from The Rupa Ensemble.
 Here’s a link to the full recording.
 Here’s a short intro film where James and I talk about the piece and the project.

 After composing The Angel in the Forest, my composing interests diversified and further Kolmar works were set aside while I pursued other compositional interests.